-- Get a programmable thermostat.
-For $20, this thermostat can be programmed to automatically set the temperature for different periods of the day (e.g. warm before you wake up, cool while you’re away at work, warm again for when you get home, and less warm while you’re sleeping).
+2) Get a programmable thermostat.
+One of these thermostats can be programmed to automatically set the temperature for different periods of the day (e.g. warm before you wake up, cool while you’re away at work, warm again for when you get home, and less warm while you’re sleeping).
 No more waking up to a freezing house or wasting heating money while no one’s home.

-- Get a space heater.
+3) Get a space heater.
 Sometimes it’s better not to heat the whole house.
 Sometimes you want to be warmer than your Alaska-raised housemates.
-I’ve had one of these heaters for a year now; it makes a home office / bedroom cozy, and costs a fraction to power versus what raising the thermostat would cost.
+I’ve had one of these heaters for years now; it makes a home office / bedroom cozy, and costs a fraction to power versus what raising the thermostat would cost.

 GQ hilariously rated Boston as the worst dressed city in the United States… but they visited during the summer.
 In the winter, pea coats instantly transform Bostonians into trendy metropolites.
 Or so we’d like to think.
 While a good coat goes a long way, what’s actually keeping us warm is usually what you can’t see.
 Wearing layers is the only way to manage moving between sub-freezing temperatures to heated buildings.
 If you plan on doing anything outside, get some thermal underwear tops and bottoms.

 I admit it.
 This winter I got a rechargeable hand warmer.
 Cheap, effective, surprisingly comfortable.
 This one doubles as a charger for my phone if I need it, which is a nice perk.
 Gloves are great for keeping the wind chill off, but this is the only thing I’ve found that actually makes my hand feel warm when I’m walking out in frigid temps.